-During my PhD, I studied automated understanding and generation of creative language use, and I was fortunate to intern at Meta FAIR and Google Research.
+I received my PhD in Computer Science from the University of Toronto, where I studied automated understanding and generation of creative language use.
+During my PhD, I was fortunate to intern at Meta FAIR and Google Research.

 PhD in Computer Science